-Employee Pay Status: Employees are defined as:
+- Employee Pay Status is defined as:

 - Exempt Employee: An employee paid on a salaried basis who is not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (“FLSA”).
 Exempt Employees are typically Professional employees.

 - Non-exempt Employee: An employee paid on a salaried basis who is subject to the minimum wage and overtime provisions of the FLSA.
 Non-exempt employees are typically Operational employees.

 - Hourly employees: Employees who are paid based on the number of hours they work and are limited to 29 hours or less per week for a maximum not to exceed 1,500 hours per year.

 - Normal Business Hours are the normal operating hours for the university 8:00 a.m. to 5:00 p.m.

 - An employee’s Overtime Rate is 1.5 times the employee’s regular hourly rate of pay.
 An employee is entitled to overtime for actual time worked in excess of 40 hours per Workweek.
 Overtime may be compensated for using compensatory overtime leave or overtime pay.